Dance movements are the result of muscles pulling on bones and causing joint motion.

-- Consider the functional anatomy of muscle from a macroscopic and microscopic perspective
+- Consider the macroscopic and microscopic, functional anatomy of muscle

-- Interpret the structure of joints and how this influences the types of movement possible in the body
+- Interpret the structure of joints and the influence on movement

-- Examine how a muscle structure influences force production and leverage about a joint
+- Examine muscle force production and leverage about a joint

 - Analyse body movements based on the structure of a joint and its muscles

 - Interpret the function of a muscle based on its macroscopic structure

-Dr Luke Hopper is an Australian dance scientist with a research focus on the biomechanics of dancer performance and injury.
-Luke’s research has involved collaboration with major ballet companies in the Australia and the UK and has served on the board of directors of the International Association for Dance Medicine & Science and is the president of the Australian Society for Performing Arts Healthcare.
+An Australian dance scientist with a research focus on the biomechanics of dancer performance and injury.
+Luke’s research has involved collaboration with major ballet companies in the Australia and the UK.
+He has served on the board of directors of the International Association for Dance Medicine & Science and is the president of the Australian Society for Performing Arts Healthcare.